KubeVault is a Git-Ops ready, production-grade solution

-The Azure secrets engine dynamically generates Azure service principals and role assignments.
-Vault roles can be mapped to one or more Azure roles, providing a simple, flexible way to manage the permissions granted to generated service principals.
-By using vault operator, one can easily configure vault azure secret engine and make request to generate service principals.
-Once the request is approved, the operator will get the credentials from vault and create kubernetes secret for storing those credentials.
-The operator also creates RBAC role and RoleBinding so that user can access the secret.
+Azure Secrets Engine dynamically generates Azure service principals and role assignments.
+Vault roles can be mapped to one or more Azure roles, providing a simple way to manage the permissions granted to generated service principals.

-The Google Cloud Vault secrets engine dynamically generates Google Cloud service account keys and OAuth tokens based on IAM policies.
-This enables users to gain access to Google Cloud resources without needing to create or manage a dedicated service account.
-By using vault operator, one can easily configure vault gcp secret engine and make request to generate Google Cloud account keys and OAuth tokens based on IAM policies.
-Once the request is approved, the operator will get the credentials from vault and create kubernetes secret for storing those credentials.
-The operator also creates RBAC role and RoleBinding so that user can access the secret.
+Google Cloud Vault secrets engine dynamically generates Google Cloud service account keys and OAuth tokens based on IAM policies.
+By using Vault user can easily configure vault GCP Secret Engine and make request to generate Google Cloud account keys and OAuth tokens based on IAM policies.

 Voyager made it simple and efficient for us to protect and initiate our bare metal Kubernetes workload.
 Its underlying technology and extensive L4 support along with seamless SSL integration is what made us choose Voyager over others.
 Voyager team is also very responsive when it comes to support.
 Great product!